 4. TCD Residential Fringe (TCD RES-F); Purpose.
 The purpose of this district is to designate areas associated primarily with contemporary residential subdivisions that were established off the valley floor in the surrounding piñon/juniper covered hills.
-The East Ridge District encompasses approximately 185 acres in the northeast portion of the plan area and abutting the Santa Fe National Forest.
-The West Ridge District encompasses approximately 1025 acres along the western boundary of the plan area abutting highway U.S. 285.
-Uses are limited to single-family residential development, agricultural related uses and home occupations that are residential in scale.
+Uses are primarily single-family residential development, agricultural related uses and home occupations that are residential in scale.

 a.
 Use Regulations.
-Uses permitted, conditional and prohibited as identified in Chapter 8 and Appendix B of this Code with exceptions identified on TCD Use Table [Table 9-5-10].
+Uses permitted, conditional and prohibited are identified on TCD Use Table [Table 9-5-10] with the exceptions identified below.

 i.
-Community Center:

-(a) Conditional Use only allowed with access from Bishops Lodge or Tesuque Village Road.
+Community Center: Conditional Use only allowed with access from Bishops Lodge or Tesuque Village Road.

 b.
 Dimensional Standards.
-The dimensional standards shall be as identified in Chapter 8 of the Code except as prescribed in Table 9-5-3.
+The dimensional standards are identified in Table 9-5-3.